-If you wish to try momentum investing, you need to build a portfolio of at last momentum 15 stocks to reduce risk with diversification.
+If you wish to try this strategy, you need to build a portfolio of at least 15 momentum stocks to reduce risk with diversification.
 The greatest risk a momentum portfolio faces is a sudden market sell-off, as stocks that have risen the most are often the ones that come down the hardest in a crash.

 You should learn more about momentum investing before jumping into it.
-Here are a couple of book references.
+The following are a couple of book references.

 While not calling it momentum investing, William J O'Neil's acclaimed best-seller How to Make Money in Stocks gives considerable weightage to Relative Price Strength Rating in his CANSLIM formula (the L stands for Leader or Laggard).

 Note that O'Neill's Relative Strength is not related to the Technical Analysis RSI indicator.
 Nor does Momentum Investing have anything to do with the Momentum Indicator.
 Though it is based on price, Momentum Investing is not part of Technical Analysis.